A-New-BellHope/bellhopcuda/README.md

 to improve its numerical properties and robustness (see below).
 These fixes were essential to being able to reproduce its results in another language (or two).
 These fixes are of course also incorporated into `bellhopcxx` / `bellhopcuda`.
-- This repo also builds `bellhopcxx` as a library, which can be incorporated into other programs, as well as the traditional executable version.
+- As well as the traditional executable version, this repo also builds `bellhopcxx` as a library, which can be incorporated into other programs.
 The library version allows the simulation parameters to be modified and the simulation rerun, and it is not bottlenecked by slow file I/O for getting the results.
 The library version also allows running multiple independent simulations with different parameters at the same time (there are no global variables).
 - By default, our version supports certain combinations of parameters which are not supported by the original version, such as 2D Gaussian ray-centered influence and 3D PCHIP.
 A compile-time option can be set to artificially limit